kylechenoO/WorkFlow/README.md

 It is used to:

-* Store results of completed tasks
+* Store results of completed procedures
-* Provide data to downstream tasks
+* Provide data to downstream procedures
 * Maintain runtime state during execution

 Example: